How to Draw Waves with Chalk Pastels

 Here, I'll impart to you what I have learned about drawing waves and hopefully some of these tips will help you out.

 Here's a look at the completed image that we'll be analyzing.
-The video tutorial of this drawing is further down this page.

 For this image, I used soft chalk pastels on toned brown paper.